James-Idiens/Eloquence/README.md

 # Eloquence
 Eloquence is a novel writing application, created as a personal project during my studies at Dev Academy.
-It is a passion project and a work in progress.
+This is still early in development, but it is a passion project.
 As a writer, I have been inspired by other writing software that I have used.
 I thought I would attempt to create my own using the tech stack that I was being taught.

 ## Tech
 Eloquence is currently using TypeScript, React, TailwindCss, SQLITE3 (with knex) and Vite.
 QuillJs is used as the text editor